spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `false`

 This option defines whether the `IsActiveEntity` property should be inserted into the payload sent to the backend.
-In draft scenarios you can use this option to create a active entity instead of a draft.
+In draft scenarios, you can use this option to create an active entity instead of a draft.
 Check if your backend system supports this.

 **ABAP Backend**

-No informmation which backend OData implementation is supported, but a test with RAP worked.
+There is no information about which backend OData implementation is supported, but a test with RAP worked.

 **CAP Backend**